For the harmony of sustainable wine-making, farm fresh ingredients + protecting the honey bees...

 Meadow Vista was born out of the idea that when you combine a passion for farm fresh ingredients, wine & protecting the honey bees, you can create a line up of honey wine + bee-inspired food products for wine lovers + foodies to savour.

 Meadow Vista is a modern artisan farm winery driven by passionate eco-foodies.
 We love to produce wines people say taste like "nature in a glass", while doing our part to help the honey bees.
 We never want to imagine a world without honey bees.

-Meadow Vista was founded in 2009 by wellness & wine expert Judie Barta.
+Meadow Vista is owned by sisters Emily and Electra.
+The Winery was founded in 2009 by Judie Barta.